OHIF/Viewers/platform/docs/docs/platform/extensions/modules/panel.md

 accept an `Array` of the `IDs`.
 The default state of either/both the left and right side panels may also be specified.
-The default state includes whether the side panel should be closed initially and if closed initially, whether the side panel should open as soon as one of its child panels is ready to be shown.
-In the code snippet below, the right side panel is closed initially and opened whenever the measurement panel is ready to show.
-Note however that once a side panel has been opened once, no subsequent action is taken whenever one of its child panels is ready to be shown.
+The default state includes whether the side panel should be closed initially and if closed initially, whether the side panel should open as soon as one of its child panels requests to activate via a `PanelService.EVENTS.ACTIVATE_PANEL` event.
+In the code snippet below, the right side panel is closed initially and opened whenever the measurement panel requests to activate.
+In general, once a side panel has been opened once, no subsequent action is taken whenever one of its child panels requests to activate.
+However, if the `PanelService.EVENTS.ACTIVATE_PANEL` event has `forceActivate === true` then the side panel will activate the child panel.

 ```js